JaimePolidura/lox-vm/README.md

 ## Features from "Crafting Interpreters" not implemented
 - <b>OOP</b> Inheritnace, classess with properties and methods are not implemented.
 Instead, they are replaced with C like structs, which only contains plain profile_data.
 - <b>Closures</b>

+## JIT Compiler
+- When a function is called multiple times, the runtime will start recording runtime information like types, number of times that a branch is taken etc.
+- When enough runtime information is collected, the function will get compiled to assembly code.
+- The compiled can be divided into a series of phases:
+  - 1º Translation of the function bytecode to an internal IR (<b>ssa_creator.h</b>).
+The IR will have the SSA form.
+This IR will be composed of:
+    - Blocks (<b>ssa_block.h</b>) Series of control node that will run without branches (sequentally).
+    - Control (<b>ssa_control_node.h</b>) Instructions that represents control flow (statements).
+This nodes might contains data flow nodes.
+    - Data (<b>ssa_data_node.h</b>) Instructions that represents data flow (expressions)
+  - 2º Once it is translated to SSA IR a series of optimizations will be done:
+    - Copy propagation
+    - Common subexpression elimination
+    - Constant propagation
+    - Loop invariant code motion
+    - Escape analysis
+    - Type propagation/analysis
+    - Box/Unbox insertion
+    - Range check elimination
+  - 3º Code gen
+- The machine code generated will take advantaje of the runtime information collected.
+The IR will contain guard nodes that will check if the conditions are hold, if they are not, the bytecode interpreter will run the function.
+For example the first node in a function can be used for checking if an argument has type number.

 ## Examples
 connection.lox